 In this article, we learn about GIMP Alternatives.
 GIMP is a free raster image editing software that was launched in 1996.
 It is mainly used for or editing images, working on composition, retouching photos and so on.
 GIMP is an easy to use application that can be used by artists for rendering huge volumes of images, converting images into other formats and also has an online batch processing system.

 Top GIMP Alternatives

 You can try out other options and alternatives for GIMP.
 There are numerous applications that can replace GIMP.
-Some of these are free to use while the other comes in the paid version.
+Some of these are free to use while the others come in the paid version.

 1. Adobe Photoshop